 • When you want something for free

 Sometimes it just comes down to cost.
 Because Europass is completely free, it’s an easier alternative to writing a CV from scratch while being cheaper than the other options.
 Of course, that doesn’t mean it’s the best.
-As you might expect, Europass doesn’t quite match the paid alternatives, but it’s a reasonable compromise if you’re looking to cut down on costs – providing the most basic version of what you need.
+As you might expect, Europass doesn’t quite match the paid alternatives, but it’s a reasonable compromise if you’re looking to cut down on costs, providing the most basic version of what you need.

 When not to use Europass

-• When you want to stand out
+• When you want your CV to stand out

 The documents available through Europass come with a standard design and structure.
 When you’re applying for competitive roles, that won’t be enough to make you stand out for all the right reasons.
 If you want to impress recruiters, a professional, customisable CV template will put you head and shoulders above the rest.
 Using a European CV format will ensure that you still tick all the boxes in terms of structure and content, but with a much better design.